RyleighDavis/SpectralLibrary/README.md

 # SpectralLibrary

-A Python package for managing ice and mineral spectra laboratory data relevant to interpreting telescope observations of icy moon surfaces.
+A Python package for managing ice and mineral laboratory spectra relevant for icy moon surfaces.

 ## Installation